servicepartnerone/spo-sr-coding-test/README.md

 ## Create a demo calendar application

 The aim of this exercise is to create a demo calendar application using React & Redux.
 You can use 'npm mock-json-server' to mock the server data and do the proper API calls.
-You need to use *QraphQL* and *react-query* library to get the data. (https://react-query.tanstack.com/overview)
+You need to use *GraphQL* and *react-query* library to get the data. (https://react-query.tanstack.com/overview)

 Our focus is on the functionality of the calendar, especially on the data fetching.
 And don't worry, if you cannot finish the UI part in the given time, we will just have a look at what you have done so far and you can explain your code to us :-)